-Here is a snippet of some of this week’s activities…
+Here is a small snippet of some of last week’s activities…

 We tried another experiment from the Eco Science kit yesterday.
 The idea was to discuss pressure and demonstrate how a submarine works.
 The instructions stated to fill the dropper 2/3 full then drop it in the bottle full of water.
 With the right amount in, the dropper should sink and float and the bottle is squeezed and released.